Please select the country or location you would like to see content from.

 While diphenhydramine may help get you to sleep, the medication can reduce the quality of your sleep.
 The medication can cause your body to spend longer in light sleep stages rather than more restorative, deeper sleep.
 It is useful to help aid sleep when there are temporary disturbances to sleep, such as stress or anxiety.

-Nytol is licensed for short-term insomnia and should only be used for two weeks.
-This is because taking sleeping tablets for extended periods may worsen your insomnia.
-Over extended periods of time, your body can become dependent on sleeping tablets to help you sleep, and you may find you need a higher dose for it to work.
+Nytol is licensed for the short-term treatment of insomnia and should only be used for a maximum of 2 weeks at a time.
+This is because taking sleeping medications for extended periods of time may make your insomnia worse.
+Your body can become dependent on them to help you sleep and you may find you need a higher dose for it to work.

-If you are still finding it hard to sleep or still need to take Nytol after the 2-week treatment period, talk to your doctor, who will advise you.
+If you are still finding it hard to sleep or find you still need to take Nytol after the 2 weeks of treatment, talk to your doctor who will be able to advise you.
 You may also find it useful to try non-drug therapy to solve the cause of your insomnia, focusing on good sleep hygiene.

 Common side effects include altered mental attention, dizziness, dry mouth, and blurred vision.